MASPRM: Multi-Agent System Process Reward Model: Introduction

-Despite this promise, the inference-time search in MAS remains unreliable for two main reasons. \textbf{First,} outcome-only evaluation (e.g., majority vote or final-answer verifiers) is too sparse to steer long inter-agent exchanges; it provides little information about \emph{which} message, from \emph{which} agent, moved the system closer to a solution~\cite{cobbe2021training}. \textbf{Second,} errors propagate across turns; without a mechanism that scores intermediate states, MAS tends to keep extending unpromising branches simply because they are likely under the policy, not because they are helpful.
-Prior work in single-agent settings shows that progress-aware feedback can guide inference-time search to where improvement is most likely~\cite{setlur2024rewarding,lightman2023let,chen2024alphamath,guan2025rstar,zeng2025versaprm}.
-However, directly transplanting these ideas to MAS is non-trivial.
+Despite this promise, inference search in MAS remains unreliable for two reasons.
+First, answer-level methods such as majority voting and verifier reranking help choose among completed solutions~\cite{wang2023selfconsistency,lightman2023let}, but they do not by themselves identify which agent's intermediate message advanced progress.
+Second, errors can accumulate across steps.
+Without scoring routed transcript prefixes, search may keep extending prefixes that are likely under the policy but misaligned with eventual correctness, wasting compute on unproductive directions.
+Prior work in single-agent settings shows that feedback on intermediate reasoning can guide inference-time search toward trajectories where improvement is more likely~\cite{setlur2025rewarding,lightman2023let,chen2024alphamath,guan2025rstar,zeng2025versaprm}.
+However, extending these ideas to MAS is not straightforward.

-We introduce \textsc{MASPRM}, a Process Reward Model (PRM) for Multi-Agent Systems. \textsc{MASPRM} estimates the value of an intermediate inter-agent state.
-It serves as a value head over agents' outputs, producing per-action, per-agent scores that serve two roles: (i) an inference time controller that guides expansion and early stopping over agent rollouts, and (ii) a per-agent progress signal for analysis and improving MAS.
-Conceptually, \textsc{MASPRM} transforms a long, entangled dialogue into a sequence of value-estimated actions at the agent-level, enabling MAS to allocate compute to promising branches rather than to long but unproductive ones.